Skip to main content

 If you suspect a fuel supply issue with your natural gas furnace, it’s best to contact a qualified professional.
 Sometimes your fuel supply problem is actually a faulty gas valve or gas burner in the furnace itself.
 For an oil or propane furnace, having your supply tank refilled might alleviate your issue as long as no other underlying issues exist with your furnace, tank and supply lines.
 If you are a do-it-yourself type, replacing a clogged oil filter is relatively simple and requires only basic tools.

-a carrier dealer explains to homeowners why they have a heater blowing cold air
+a carrier dealer explains to homeowners why is my heater blowing cold air

 10. THERE IS A PROBLEM WITH THE COMPUTERIZED CONTROLS